m1keil/alfred-vagrant-workflow/README.md

 It also possible to run commands on all of the machines in Vagrantfile (multi-machine environment).
 Just choose one machine from the environment and press enter while holding the Command key.

 **NOTE:** RDP & SSH actions are being executed by the terminal that is configured to handle the `.command` file extension.

+#### Open terminal in Vagrantfile's directory
+Choose machine from the list and press Enter while holding Ctrl key.

+**NOTE:** This will open Alfred's default terminal app which is configured in Alfred's setting.

 ## Screenshots:
 ![Screenshot](screenshots/global-status.jpg?raw=true "Vagrant global-status")